mryums/Grid-Sniffer/README.md

-🧨 Grid Sniffer – Sniff the Grid, Dodge the Boom!
+# 🧨 Grid Sniffer – Sniff the Grid, Dodge the Boom!

-Welcome to Grid Sniffer, a fun little minesweeper-style game where your job is to dig safe spots and avoid hidden bombs 💣.
+Welcome to **Grid Sniffer**, a fun little Minesweeper-style game where your job is to dig safe spots and avoid hidden bombs 💣.
 Use your brain, your instincts, and maybe a bit of luck to sniff out all the safe tiles!

+---

-🎮 How to Play
+## 🎮 How to Play

-⛏️ Left-click to dig
+- ⛏️ **Left-click** to dig
-🚩 Right-click to flag
+- 🚩 **Right-click** to flag
-💣 Click a bomb = Game Over
+- 💣 **Click a bomb** = Game Over
-✅ Clear all safe cells = You Win!
+- ✅ **Clear all safe cells** = You Win!

+---

-🔧 Features
+## 🔧 Features

-Easy, Medium, Hard levels
+- 🟢 Easy, Medium, Hard levels
-Timer & Sounds (if available)
+- ⏱️ Timer & sound effects (if available)
-Bombs & flags shown with images or emojis
+- 💣 Bombs & 🚩 flags shown using images or emojis
-Play again or return to the menu after each round
+- 🔁 Play again or return to the menu after each round

+---

-▶️ How to Run
+## ▶️ How to Run

-1. Install Python 3
+1. ✅ Install Python 3
-2. Install Pygame:
+2. ✅ Install Pygame:
 pip install pygame

-Run the game:
+✅ Run the game:
 python grid_sniffer.py

-📁 Files
+## 📁 Files
+grid_sniffer/

-grid_sniffer.py – main file
+├── grid_sniffer.py       # Main game file
-assets/ – images & sound
+├── assets/               # Images and sounds
-README.md – this file
+└── README.md             # This file

 Made for fun and learning.
 Try not to boom 💣!